India army chief threatens Pakistan over Kashmir killings

 Calling the beheading of the soldier "gruesome", Singh told a news conference: "We reserve the right to retaliate at a time and place of our choosing."

-Singh said the Indian army would honor the ceasefire in Kashmir, so long as Pakistan did, but would respond immediately to any violation of the truce.
+Singh said the Indian army would honour the ceasefire in Kashmir, so long as Pakistan did, but would respond immediately to any violation of the truce.

 "I expect all my commanders at the Line of Control to be both aggressive and offensive in the face of provocation and fire," he said.